RasaHQ/rasa/docs/docs/reference/rasa/shared/core/events.md

 - `metadata` - Additional event metadata.
 - `action_text` - In case it&#x27;s an end-to-end action prediction, the text which
   was predicted.
+- `hide_rule_turn` - If `True`, this action should be hidden in the dialogue history created for ML-based policies.

 #### \_\_repr\_\_